 Curious as to how much a divorce costs?
 We’ve broken down the general costs you can expect from initial retainer through litigation here: How much does it cost to get divorced in Texas?

-Wondering where you’ll get the money to pay for divorce?
-We share some good tips and insight here: How to pay for a divorce in Texas
+Wondering where you’ll get the money to pay for a divorce?
+We share some good tips and insight here: How much does it cost to get divorced in Texas?

 Considering handling your divorce without a lawyer because your case is straightforward?
 We explain why uncontested divorces are pretty rare here: Hoping for an uncontested divorce?
 Find out if your passes the test

 Think your spouse’s narcissism is too much to take?
-Learn more about narcissistic personality disorders here: Is your spouse a narcissist?
-Why it’s important to find out
+Learn more about narcissistic personality disorders here: How Personality Disorders and Narcissism Affect Child Custody Outcomes in Texas

 If you’re ready to take the next step, contact our Fort Worth divorce lawyers to schedule a confidential case consultation with our founder, divorce attorney Justin Sisemore.
 Justin will take a deep dive into your case, discuss your concerns and provide answers to any pressing questions you may have about the divorce process.